ciromattia/kcc/README.md

 KCC avoids many common formatting issues (some of which occur [even on the Kindle Store](bad_formatting_examples.md)), such as:
 1) faded black levels causing unneccessarily low contrast, which is hard to see and can cause eyestrain.
-2) unneccessary margins at the bottom of the screen
+2) unneccessary margins at the bottom of the screen, so the image isn't taking full advantage of screen real estate.
 3) incorrect page turn direction for manga that's read right to left
 4) unaligned two page spreads in landscape, where pages are shifted over by 1